Robert L

 Intersections of Science and Art: Curatorial Story Telling

 Science and art are inextricable from one another; colors behave the laws of physics, conservators are modern day alchemists practicing chemistry to preserve masterpieces, and our personal response to art is governed by the sensory systems that we use to interact with the world.
 This project would allow the student to develop a story to be told through a unique scientific lens.
 The student will use this lens to juxtapose, compare, contrast, and critically analyze a set of works of art.
-The student will then curate an online exhibit and learn the planning and execution process inside and out: conducting research on the chosen pieces, writing object labels, participating in critical analysis, and dictating how the public will interact with the exhibit at large are all aspects that will be explored in-depth.
+The student will then curate an online exhibit and learn the planning and execution process inside and out: conducting research on the chosen pieces, writing object labels, participating in critical analysis, and dictating how the public interacts with the exhibit at large are all aspects that will be explored in-depth.